superalex/svg-path-editor/README.md

 # Penpot Path Editor

-Penppot plugin to edit or create SVG paths based on: https://yqnn.github.io/svg-path-editor/
+Penpot plugin to edit or create SVG paths based on: https://yqnn.github.io/svg-path-editor/

 ![Image of Yaktocat in Penpot](./doc/screenshot-penpot.png)

 ## How to Use